 Captain America: The First Avenger

-With Captain America: The Winter Soldier hitting cinemas, it's a good opportunity to revisit the original film – a WW2 action-adventure that has more in common with Indiana Jones than Saving Private Ryan.
+A WW2 action-adventure that has more in common with Indiana Jones than Saving Private Ryan, the first Captain America film is a love letter to the pulp fiction of the 1930s and 40s.
 Weedy Steve Rogers is determined to make the grade and fight the Nazi menace – but he's hamstrung by his 4F physique.
 When he's given the chance of enlisting in the US Army's Super Soldier program, he becomes Captain America – the Star-Spangled Man, taking the fight to the German deep science division, HYDRA.

 Director Joe Johnston has a flair for comic-book adventure, having previously directed The Rocketeer – and here, he pays tribute to the derring-do of wartime serials.
 Hugo Weaving camps it up as hissable villain the Red Skull (complete with Werner Herzog accent), while Chris Evans brings layers to Captain America, making him more than just a flag-waving steroidal freak.
 This is a more nuanced portrait of heroism than you'd expect, playing on themes of self-sacrifice; in wartime, there are no happy endings.